michaelsproul/dummy_builder/README.md

 ## Quick Start with Docker

-`dummry_builder` utilises the BN to produce payload attributes every slot, e.g. if you're running a Lighthouse beacon node, you'll need to run Lighthouse with `--always-prepare-payload` and `--prepare-payload-lookahead 8000` get the BN to produce payload attributes every slot (at 4s).
+`dummy_builder` utilises the BN to produce payload attributes every slot, e.g. if you're running a Lighthouse beacon node, you'll need to run Lighthouse with `--always-prepare-payload` and `--prepare-payload-lookahead 8000` to get the BN to produce payload attributes every slot (at 4s).

 To build the Docker image: